nvnoahherron/liri-node-app/README.md

 ## Prerequisites
 * [NodeJS](https://nodejs.org/en/)
 ## How To
-Once Node is installed navigate to location of file then in command run "node liri.js (commands) (movie or song)
+Once Node is installed navigate to location of file then in command run "node liri.js (commands) (movie or song)"
 ## Commands
 * my-tweets
 * spotify-this-song